-The results shows that 32% of males and 40% of females have who are over 30 years of age have primary education.
-For both males and females, the percentage with primary education increases considerably with increasing age from between 12 and 14% among those in the 30-34 age range, to well over 7 out of every ten among men over 70 years and women over 60 years of age.

-The results show that secondary education attainment among men and women over the age of 30 years is 36 per cent.
+The results shows that 32 percent of males and 40 percent of females have who are over 30 years of age have primary education.
+For both males and females, the percentage with primary education increases considerably with increasing age from between 12 and 14 percent among those in the 30-34 age range, to well over 7 out of every ten among men over 70 years and women over 60 years of age.
+The results show that education attainment among men and women over the age of 30 years is 36 percent.
 Secondary educational attainment rates however, display an inverse relationship with age, quite unlike and opposite to primary school enrolment rates.
-For example, the percentage of population over 30 years of age who have secondary education is highest among the youngest population, and decreases significantly as age increase.
-For example between 31 and 61% of men and women below 44 years of age have secondary education.
-This percentage declines to below 20% among both men and women who are 59 years or more, and are even lower among those who are over 70 years of age.
+For example, the percentage of population over 30 years of age who have secondary education is highest among the youngest of men and women below 44 years of age have secondary education.
+This percentage declines to below 20 percent among both men and women who are 59 years or more, and are even lower among t hose who are over 70 years of age.
+This pattern is indicative of the significant improvement in access to basic education over time, which resulted in better access to primary and secondary education for latter cohorts than was the case with earlier ones.